-- Master of Arts Thesis Project
+- Thesis Capstone Project

-The thesis is a culminating project for which you are expected to integrate and apply what you have learned through previous academic work and field experiences, with faculty supervision.
+The thesis capstone is a culminating project for which you are expected to integrate and apply what you have learned through previous academic work and field experiences, with faculty supervision.

-Thesis projects include the design and development of technology-based learning environments, scholarly critical inquiry papers, and small-scale research projects.
+Thesis capstone projects include the design and development of technology-based learning environments, scholarly critical inquiry papers, and small-scale research projects.

 Of the 36 credits required for the Advanced Certificate, students are required to take 24 credits in residency, defined as courses taken at NYU.